-Under the Victorian Club Permit Scheme (CPS) one of the scheme’s requirements is for car clubs to keep a record of permits and their expiry dates and inform Vicroads if a permit holders membership lapses.
-Vicroads has already removed clubs from the permit scheme for not complying with its CPS requirements.
+Under the Victorian Club Permit Scheme (CPS) one of the scheme’s requirements is for car clubs to keep a record of permits and their expiry dates and inform VicRoads if a permit holder membership lapses.
+VicRoads has already removed clubs from the permit scheme for not complying with its CPS requirements.

-Under the club’s constitution if a member is more than three months overdue in a renewal payment then the membership is considered to have lapsed.
+Under the Club’s constitution if a member is more than three months overdue in a renewal payment then the membership is considered to have lapsed & VicRoads has to be notified if the member has a permit that was issued by the Club.
 The permit also becomes invalid at the same time. ie the day the three months grace is up.

-Remember if a permit is invalid the car is unregistered and one has to start again from scratch with a new roadworthy certificate etc.
+Remember if a permit is invalid the car automatically becomes unregistered.
+One then has to start again from scratch for a new Club Plate Permit with a new roadworthy certificate etc.

 - Your next renewal will allow up to only three months delay for payment/renewal – thereafter the permit will expire and a full renewal under the new guidelines will be required.

 - You must keep your CPS vehicle in roadworthy condition at all times and any new modifications must meet new guidelines.

 - If VicRoads identifies your vehicle as being modified or un-roadworthy, CCOCA will be required by VicRoads to re-assess your vehicle in accordance with new rules.
 They are not actively targeting existing vehicles in this regard and CCOCA is also not planning to review existing vehicles either.